Wolfr/jekyll-camp/_includes/main-content.md

 ### When/where?

-* The event will be held in **Ghent, Belgium** on Friday September 6 from 13:00 to 17:30
+* The event will be held at **KaHo Sint Lieven** (Gebroeders de Smetstraat 1, 9000 Gent) on Friday September 6 from 13:00 to 17:30
-* We are looking for a cosy location in Ghent that can host max.
-20 people for an afternoon.
-We have a location but it's not confirmed yet.
+* More details about where on the campus you need to go will be provided soon

 ### Sessions